httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 In order to allow the reuse of keying material for multiple different HTTP messages, a content encryption key is derived for each message.
-The content encryption key is derived from the decoded value of the "salt" parameter using the HMAC-based key derivation function (HKDF) described in {{!RFC5869}} using the SHA-256 hash algorithm {{FIPS180-4}}.
+The content encryption key is derived from the "salt" parameter using the HMAC-based key derivation function (HKDF) described in {{!RFC5869}} using the SHA-256 hash algorithm {{FIPS180-4}}.

 The value of the "salt" parameter is the salt input to HKDF function.
 The keying material identified by the "keyid" parameter is the input keying material